axibase/atsd/rule-engine/functions-web-query.md

   queryUrl(map c, map p) response
 ```

-Perform a request using a temporary custom configuration
+Execute an HTTP request to the specified URL and return the `response` object.

-built using web configuration parameters `c`.
+The request configuration map `c` may contain the following request parameters:

-Request body is built from request parameters `p` according to provided content type.
+* `url` (**required**) - Request URL including the schema, optional credentials, hostname, port, and path with query string.
-Allowed configuration parameters: "url", "method", "contentType".
+* `contentType` - Content type of the request.
+Default contentType is `application/json`.
+* `method` - HTTP request method.
 Default method is `POST`.

-Default contentType is `application/json`
+The parameter map `p` contains optional request parameters sent to the server.

 Example: